wlh320/portguard/README.md

 ## Changelog

+### v0.3.2
+- add `aarch64-linux-android` support (both binary and JNI lib, tested on my own phone).
+- add a new subcommand `clone-cli` to clone existing clients to other platform with built-in config unchanged.
+- better error handling for `ssh -R` server.

 ### v0.3.1
 - before starting proxying, server will check filehash of reverse proxy client.
 - add a minimal client-only binary named `pgcli` for reducing file size in client side.